newpush-labs/newpush-ai-conference/content/authors/Theodore S. Boone/_index.md

     url: 'https://www.uni-corvinus.hu/'

 # Short bio (displayed in user profile at end of posts)
-bio: Theodore S. Boone is an Associate Professor at Corvinus University.
+role: Theodore S. Boone is an Associate Professor at Corvinus University.

 interests:
   - Public Speaking